SEASON 68 (2019-2020)

 Capturing the spirit and tension of a Broadway audition, A Chorus Line is ulimately about competition, taking the audience through the final grueling audition run for a new musical.
 Who will make the cut?
 Who will fall short?
 What does it take to make professional dreams come true?
 Why do we pursue those dreams at all?
 And what exactly comes as the cost in that pursuit?

-Directed by Derek Wallman
+by Derek Wallman

 [PG-13] for some language, adult humor and situations, and other thematic elements